JerryBirchler/activity-service/README.md

 ## Target platform and audience

 This project is entirely written in JavaScript and runs on nodejs.
-It uses Cassandra as its database.
+It uses a variant of Cassandra called scylldb as its database.
 It is intended to run in a Docker image for simplicity, but could of course be run as a stand alone service.
 The design is meant to handle extreme concurrency and failover.
 It should be possible to run this on any windows, linux or unix platform.

 ## How is it customizable yet generic?